Apache

 How can I use our corporate proxy?

-You can use your corporate proxy with our modules by changing your configuration in mod_datadome.conf:
+• Use your corporate proxy with our module by changing your configuration in mod_datadome.conf:

 DomeApiHost proxy-server